Last Updated on December 5, 2022

 How Does Product Buildup In Hair Affect Hair Health?

 Product buildup in hair affects both the look and health of your hair.
 It prevents moisture and nutrients from entering your hair.
 This leaves your hair dry, frizzy, lifeless, and dull-looking.

 They also leave

-Using a clarifying shampoo once in a month works best in removing product buildup in hair.
-These shampoos are the ones that don’t have any of the above ingredients in their formula and help cleanse thoroughly.
-But they are often drying in nature and hence to be used sparingly.
+Using a clarifying shampoo once a month works best in removing product buildup in the hair.
+These shampoos are the ones that don’t have any of the above ingredients in their formula and help cleanse your scalp and hair thoroughly.

 Another option is to use shampoos with chelating agents like Disodium EDTA, Trisodium EDTA or sodium citrate.
 (I couldn’t find a chelating shampoo in India.
 Let me know if you know one.)

 Hard water levels vary across regions.
 So if you